 Rot starts in the roots, moving through the stem and into the leaves, collapsing the whole plant in the process.
 The majority of succulents will start loosing their leaves, though some can just turn to mush.

 There is very little that can be done to save a succulent suffering from rot.
-If caught early the part of the plant that has not yet rotted can be cut off and planted as a cutting or leaves not yet affected (they won't have any brownish bits at the base, where they are attached to the stem) can be pulled off to start new plants via leaf propagation.
+If caught early the part of the plant that has not yet rotted can be cut off and planted as a cutting.
+Leaves that are not affected (they won't have any brownish bits at the base, where they are attached to the stem) can be pulled off to start new plants via leaf propagation.

 To prevent rot succulents should be planted in well draining potting mix, if kept in pots.
 Plants in the ground should never be planted in areas that can flood and stay under water for extended periods.
 The potting mix should be allowed to dry out between waterings and pots should be kept out of full sun during heatwaves.